What to Do in Newburgh: A 24-Hour Guide to the Waterfront City

 As it stands now, Newburgh awaits the influx of bed and breakfasts and inns that swept through towns like Kingston and Rhinebeck.
 Yet that doesn’t mean day trippers should cross the bridge to Beacon to stay overnight (save that for another day).
 Instead, make like a local and rent a room, or an entire house, inside one of the city’s historic edifices.

-Whether you want a bespoke downtown studio, a gorgeous country villa, or a historic brownstone getaway, you’ll find a dreamy retreat in town on Airbnb – and for a bargain too.
+Whether you want a bespoke downtown studio, gorgeous country villa, or quaint tiny home, you’ll find a dreamy retreat in town on Airbnb – and for a bargain, too.

-Related: Here’s How to Spend 24 Hours in West Point
+Related: Here’s How to Spend a Relaxing Weekend in Rhinebeck

 Our Digital Partners